Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and

 Grandma's frantic waving with her free arm managed to attract the attention of a nearby truck driver, who got out of his truck and ambled overseeing the problem he asked if she wanted the belt cut.
 Grandma tried to say there was a knife in the front seat, but the truck driver simply whipped out a pocket knife and quickly cut the belt.

-There was no lasting damage from the incident (outside of needing a new seat belt), but there were broken blood vessels all over the girls eyes from being strangled - see the photos below.
+There was no lasting damage from the incident (outside of needing a new seat belt), but there were broken blood vessels all over the girl's eyes from being strangled.
 The pressure from that seat belt must have been tremendous to cause that kind of damage as well as preventing the girl from breathing.
-Had Grandma stayed outside with the dog just a few more minutes the results could have been far different.
+Had Grandma stayed outside with the dog just a few more minutes, the results could have been far different.

 Preventing Similar Accidents

 Very occasionally one hears of seat belts that won't release and need cut, usually because of a malfunction of the device itself and usually without any danger to the person.
 This example, though, is different.
-The seat belt did exactly what it was designed to do and the hazard was not from defective equipment.
-It existed because a child, bored and inattentive, wrapped a seat belt around her neck but who would ever foresee such a thing happening?
+The belt did exactly what it was designed to do and the hazard was not from defective equipment.
+It existed because a child, bored and inattentive, wrapped the belt around her neck.
+Who would ever foresee such a thing happening?
 And yet it did.